aergoio/aergo-identity/doc/did-method-spec.md

 ### Create (Register)

-In order to create a DID, an AERGO address, i.e., key pair, needs to be generated.
-At this point, no interaction with the target AERGO network is required.
+In order to create a DID, an Aergo address, i.e., key pair, needs to be generated.
+At this point, no interaction with the target Aergo network is required.
 The holder of the private key is the entity identified by the DID.

-The minimal DID document for a an AERGO address, e.g., `AmgFiAupQBr7tx4CLkoV7uZhsMYDNjM5tsQUREKfdtwpGqsm3R9s` with no transactions to the did registry looks like this:
+The minimal DID document for a an Aergo address, e.g., `AmgFiAupQBr7tx4CLkoV7uZhsMYDNjM5tsQUREKfdtwpGqsm3R9s` with no transactions to the did registry looks like this:
 ```
   {